-- 1. Establish a strong urban form that clearly distinguishes the centre or local node from surrounding - 2.
-Taller buildings of 4-6 storeys are encouraged in the town centre core.
-Lower scale buildings up to 3 storeys in height should surround and support the core. - 3.
-The street wall height should have a 2-3 storey building form. - 4.
-Zero building setbacks on main streets.
-Other streets are generally to have a setback of between 0 - 2.5m.
+- 1) Establish a strong urban form that clearly distinguishes the centre or local node from surrounding areas. - 2) Taller buildings of 4-6 storeys are encouraged in the town centre core.
+Lower scale buildings up to three storeys in height should surround and support the core. - 3) The street wall height should have a 2-3 storey building form. - 4) Zero building setbacks on main streets.
+Other streets are generally to have a setback of between 0-2.5m. - 5) Side and rear building setbacks are as follows: